 to Withdraw House Bill 282 Discriminating against those Affected by Obesity

 For Immediate Release

 Director of Communications

-Introduced in late January, the bill clearly states that members of the Mississippi House of Representatives are now seeking an act to prohibit certain food establishments from serving food to any person who is obese based on criteria prescribed by the Mississippi State Department of Health.
+Introduced in late January, the bill clearly states that members of the Mississippi House of Representatives are now seeking an act to prohibit certain food establishments from serving food to any person who has obesity based on criteria prescribed by the Mississippi State Department of Health.

-With more than 30 percent of the population of the state of Mississippi considered obese, HB 282 would greatly affect the entire state.
-Discrimination against the obese and morbidly obese is already having a negative impact on the quality of life of many Americans.
+With more than 30 percent of the population of the state of Mississippi considered to have obesity, HB 282 would greatly affect the entire state.
+Discrimination against the population with obesity or severe obesity is already having a negative impact on the quality of life of many Americans.
 HB 282 would only further and strengthen that impact by intrusively affecting Mississippians statewide.

 “We support states developing comprehensive proactive health programs addressing and assisting those affected by the disease of obesity through prevention and intervention in an appropriate manner; however, this type of discriminatory legislation is misguided and will not lower Mississippi obesity rates,” said Nadglowski.

 The mission of the OAC is to elevate and empower those affected by obesity through education, advocacy and support.
-The OAC strives to educate obese individuals, family members and the public on obesity.
-In addition, the OAC will increase obesity education, work to improve access to medical treatments for the obese, advocate for safe and effective treatments and strive to eliminate the negative stigma associated with obesity.
+The OAC strives to educate individuals with obesity, family members and the public on obesity.
+In addition, the OAC will increase obesity education, work to improve access to medical treatments for those with obesity, advocate for safe and effective treatments and strive to eliminate the negative stigma associated with obesity.